-Super Bowl Parlay Picks: How to Build NFL Parlays, SGPs for Chiefs vs. Eagles
+Super Bowl Parlay Picks: How to Build NFL Parlays, SGPs

-Super Bowl parlays/SGPs are among the most popular ways to bet at our best Super Bowl betting sites, as they allow bettors to chase a bigger potential payday - though it's important to be extra responsible with these wagers.
+Super Bowl parlays/SGPs are among the most popular ways to wager at our best Super Bowl betting sites.
+Those plays allow bettors to chase a larger potential payday, though it's important to be extra responsible with these wagers.
+Let's look at the best way to build a Super Bowl parlay.

 The process for building a Super Bowl parlay is the same as how to bet on parlays for any other game.
 By combining multiple wagers into one parlay slip, you increase your odds and potential payout.
 The risk, of course, is the entire bet is lost if one leg fails.